Introduction

 6.1.1 Challenge

 Add a new field in the parcels layer called neighbors with the count of neighboring polygons.
+Use that field to find the parcel having the highest number of neighbors.

 Hint: You can use the aggregate() function on the same layer to compare each feature against all other features in the layer.
 The @layer variable contains the name of the current layer, so you can use the below expression